codefellows/sea-201n2/README.md

 Week 1 and 2 | Introduction to Web Development
 Week 3 and 4 | Object Oriented Programming and the DOM Week 5 and 6 | Interactive Web Design
-Week 7 and 8 | Your Project
+Week 7 and 8 | Project Week!

 Check out the full [Table of Contents](SUMMARY.md).